Dingwall: Sport

-Dingwall is the home of football team Ross County, who won promotion to the Scottish Premier League in 2012, finished the 2012–13 season in fifth place and currently play in the Scottish Championship.
+Dingwall is the home of football team Ross County, who won promotion to the Scottish Premier League in 2012, finished the 2012–13 season in fifth place and currently play in the Scottish League One.
 Despite the town's small population, Ross County attract sizeable crowds to Victoria Park from across the whole surrounding area.
 The team reached the 2010 Scottish Cup Final, having knocked out Celtic in the previous round.
 Ross County won their first piece of major silverware in 2016, winning the Scottish League Cup by beating Hibernian 2–1 in the final.

 Media

-Television signals are received from the Rosemarkie TV transmitter and the local relay transmitter situated in Fodderty.
+Television signals are received from the Rosemarkie TV transmitter and the local relay transmitter in Fodderty.

-Radio stations are provided by BBC Radio Scotland on 94.0 FM and BBC Radio nan Gàidheal (for Gaelic listeners) on 104.9 FM, MFR Radio on 96.7 FM and Highland FM on 107.1 FM which is an all-volunteer based community radio station.

-The town is served by the local newspaper, Ross-shire Journal.
+The town is served by the local newspaper, Ross-shire Journal, and Inverness-based local radio station MFR Radio.

 Education

 Dingwall has a primary school, Dingwall Primary, serving the town.

 Dingwall Academy is the secondary school serving the town and the wider area, including communities such as Strathpeffer, Contin, Conon Bridge, Maryburgh and Muir of Ord.

-Dingwall is also home to Fèis Rois, a dynamic centre for education in Gaelic and traditional music and culture, with an extensive programme of outreach, not only within the Highlands and throughout Scotland, but also beyond, with international partners in Australia, France, and Vietnam.
-It is now in its 21st year of producing the Fèis Rois Ceilidh Trail, a summer tour and professional development opportunity for outstanding young traditional musicians aged 16 to 25.
+Dingwall is also home to Fèis Rois, a centre for education in Gaelic and traditional music and culture.

 The Highland Theological College is located within the town, housed in a former Scottish Hydro Electric office.
 It is part of the University of the Highlands and Islands.
 Its focus is upon Theological Education, and is an accredited university for training Church of Scotland and United Free Church ministers and workers.